Disclaimer: When I took the 1 800 Contacts Express Exam, it was offered for free. Now, the price has gone up to $20.

-The online eye exam was completely free, which is a major difference from what I paid at the optometrist.
+The online eye exam was only $20, which is a lot less than I paid the optometrist.
 It was also very convenient to be able to take an eye exam at home.
 I didn’t have to schedule anything ahead of time and it only took about 15 minutes, compared to the hours I was waiting at the doctor’s office.

-My in-person eye exam was much more comprehensive than the free online eye exam.
-The doctor was able to check my overall eye health and accurately assess my prescription using medical instruments and experience.
+My in-person eye exam was much more comprehensive than the cheap online eye exam.
+The doctor was able to check my overall eye health and assess my prescription using medical instruments and experience.

-As with any online experience, communication was very limited during my free eye exam.
-I wasn’t able to ask or answer questions online beyond the company’s live chat feature or calling customer service.
-Neither of these methods put me in contact with the eye doctor.
+As with any online experience, communication was very limited during my online eye exam.
+I was able to ask or answer questions with the company’s live chat feature or by calling customer service.
+But neither of those methods put me in contact with an eye doctor.

 Taking an in-person eye exam guarantees at least some time with an optometrist to ask questions and provide more relevant information.

-Overall, the free online eye exam was much more convenient (and affordable!) compared to a traditional eye doctor visit.
-Still, I felt a great deal more confident about my prescription and eye health after my in-person exam.
+Overall, the cheap online eye exam was much more convenient (and affordable!) compared to a traditional eye doctor visit.
+But I felt a great deal more confident about my prescription and eye health after my in-person exam.